Skip to content

 Jennifer CarrollJ

-Good Morning @Manufacturer and @Agency Hope everyone is staying warm and enjoying the ️.
-The PAAB Quarterly Tag and CEI Reports have been updated to contain data for Q4.
+Good Afternoon @Manufacturer and @Agency It's crazy to say but we're now just past halfway through 2025!
+The PAAB Quarterly Tag and CEI Reports have been updated to contain data for Q2.
 See the Tag report here and the CEI report here.
-The Forum Quarterly Review for Q4 has also been posted.
-These wrap up 2024!
-Thank you for another great year of collaboration and compliance.
-We hope to continue working with you in 2025 Thank you PAAB
+The Forum Quarterly Review for Q2 has also been posted here.
+If there's more you'd like to know in Q3, let us know in the comments below.
+Have a wonderful rest of the summer.
+Thank you PAAB

 • Have questions about how to use the forum, set up your account, functionality etc.?
 Ask them here and we'll help you out.